 The Department of College Relations also provides photographs of Chadron State College's events and people for publication.
 In addition, video highlights or audio recordings are often available for use by the broadcast media.

 Members of the media are encouraged to attend and cover the wide range of events at Chadron State College throughout the calendar year, including those of fine arts and athletics.
-Media planning to visit Chadron State, or seeking other assistance, are encouraged to contact the Marketing Coordinator or Sports Information Director in advance.
+Media planning to visit Chadron State, or seeking other assistance, are encouraged to contact the Marketing Coordinator or Interim Sports Information Director in advance.

 I recently received an award, and I am the leader of a group that has an event coming up.
 How do I get something in CSC’s news?
 Contact the College Relations Department’s Information Services.
 Walk-in personal visits are welcome.